-Children on the autism spectrum should not be considered as catching up to their peers, because they aren't running the same 'race'.
+Autistic children should not be considered as catching up to their peers, because they aren't running the same 'race'.
 Their track is different - they develop differently and it is not fair to use milestones for typically developing children to track progress.